jackymallett/Threadneedle/README.md

 current impasse in which (macro-)economics has found itself.
 Our approach is grounded in the scientific method, and we welcome collaboration with people who share our vision of developing a basis for economic investigation based on the scientific method.
-If you would like to contribute or collaborate in this endeavour, please contact Dr. Jacky Mallett (jacky@iiim.is)
+If you would like to contribute or collaborate in this endeavour, please contact Dr. Jacky Mallett (jacky@ru.is/warlock@alum.mit.edu)

 ### Funding